 Parish Church St. Martin Cressier

-The old parish church of St. Martin of the municipality of Cressier (canton Neuchâtel) is situated next to Jeanjaquet Castle, or rather the other way around.
-The origin of the church go back to the sixth and seventh centuries.
-In the side walls of the church spolia (materials) from an old Roman temple have been used.
-It is likely that a Roman temple is the predecessor of the church.
-The Romans left this region at the beginning of the fifth century.
+The fundaments of the church go back to the sixth and seventh centuries and the Roman era.
+Spolia (materials) from an old Roman temple have been used and a Roman temple is the predecessor of the church.
+The Romans left the region at the beginning of the fifth century.